 The Dreamland Film, Theater & Cultural Center is Nantucket’s premier performing arts center, housing a cinema, events, and community activities.
 In addition, the White Heron Theater Company is another top spot for performing arts, as well as the non-profit Theatre Workshop of Nantucket.

 Cisco Brewers, located outside the town, has a brewery tour with a free shuttle van that picks guests up beside their downtown office on East Chestnut Street and takes them to the brewery at 5 Bartlett Farm Road.
-Cisco Brewers is known for its live music, food trucks, tastings, and tours, along with a multitude of craft beer, wine, and drink options.
+Cisco Brewers is known for its live music, food trucks, tastings, tours, and many craft beer, wine, and drink options.

-Located on downtown Main Street, make sure to check out the Compass Rose on the wall of Nantucket’s Ralph Lauren store.
+Located on downtown Main Street, check out the Compass Rose on the wall of Nantucket’s Ralph Lauren store.
 For food, there is some truly delicious restaurants downtown, including the Nautilus, Straight Wharf, Cru, and the Charlie Noble.
-For dessert, check out Jack & Charlie’s Ice Cream, Lemon Press, or Aunt Leah’s Fudge.
+Check out Jack & Charlie’s Ice Cream, Lemon Press, or Aunt Leah’s Fudge for dessert.
 You can also book a Nantucket Private Fishing tour to top your experience.

 6) Visit The Nantucket Shipwreck & Lifesaving Museum